active-group/lein-bom/README.md

 ## Usage

-Check out this repository and run:
+Check out this repository and, from within the root directory of this project,
+run:

     $ lein install